Alex1100/heatchek_inc/README.md

 - [X] Create Employee Authentication with Roles for ADMIN_EMPLOYEE and STANDARD_EMPLOYEE
 - [X] Create basic auth flow for employee portal
 - Basic Landing Page to find and schedule more jobs
+- [X] Migrate from Heroku to AWS EC2 to make sure the app serves via https with it's existing ssl credentials
+- [X] Must create a subscription to all new events from calendly via a webhook.
+- [X] add Events / Jobs DB Tables to be able to auto populate and remove based off subscription events from the Calendly Webhook
-- Create a way to View and Schedule jobs via Calendly integration
+- [] Create a way to View and Schedule jobs via Calendly integration
 - Need to be able to complete / mark jobs as completed, ignored, or cancelled
 - Component to view job details aka (location of house, square footage, expected earnings, etc...)
-- [X] Must create a subscription to all new events from calendly via a webhook.
 - [] Find out how to create a subscription without using curl (curl --header "X-TOKEN: MFBIGFLBNVCV52OYXH72ZSJINHUNZXFB" --data "url=https://heatchek-inc.herokuapp.com/api/add-event&events[]=invitee.created" https://calendly.com/api/v1/hooks)
 - [] Write a bash script to create a subscription via curl on an EC2 Amazon Linux instance AMI
-- [] add Events / Jobs DB Tables to be able to auto populate and remove based off subscription events from the Calendly Webhook
-- [] Deploy an instance of the API to Heroku and ensure a proper Webhook subscription is created and works based off new signaled events (since it doesn't work on localhost)
+- [] Ensure a proper Webhook subscription is created and works based off new signaled events (since it doesn't work on localhost)
-- [] Migrate from Heroku to AWS EC2 to make sure the app serves via https with it's existing ssl credentials

 # Employee Application Nice to Have
-- Notify when an employee has arrived at the job site, to have the system send an automated phone call or text message to the broker/owner
+- [] Notify when an employee has arrived at the job site, to have the system send an automated phone call or text message to the broker/owner
-- Landing Page with current scheduled jobs, and other relevant information, monthly earnings to date, pay-day date, link to completed jobs
+- [] Landing Page with current scheduled jobs, and other relevant information, monthly earnings to date, pay-day date, link to completed jobs

 # Client Application Must Have